joaowoigt/joaowoigt/README.md

 - 👋 Hi, I’m @joaowoigt
-- 👀 I’m interested in Python, Kotlin and FullStack
+- 👀 I’m interested in Kotlin and Android
-- 🌱 I’m currently learning Python and Kotlin
+- 🌱 I’m currently working as Android Developer at Jera
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me joaowoigt@gmail.com

 <!---